Slip and Fall Attorney – Premises Liability Cases

 A dangerous condition on property that is likely to draw children or others onto the property because of its allure or appeal is an example of this known as an “attractive nuisance.”
 Properties with swimming ponds, trails, or tracks that might be reasonably anticipated to draw people onto the property may fall under the attractive nuisance doctrine if they conceal a hidden danger.

-It is important to differentiate between slip and falls that occur while you are on the job and those that may occur in your leisure on someone else’s property.
-A slip and fall at work may be covered under worker’s compensation, whereas other slip and falls are not.
+It is important to differentiate between slip and falls that occur while you are on the job and those that may arise in your leisure on someone else’s property.
+A slip and fall at work may be covered under worker’s compensation, whereas other slips and falls are not.

 If you experience a slip and fall at work, it is important to report the incident to your supervisor immediately.
 You may be tasked with filling out paperwork and giving a detailed account of your accident or your supervisor may be required to do it.
 In addition, your employer should offer you the opportunity to seek medical care.